 You can obtain a copy by contacting us (a small charge is requested to cover costs).
 Read more.

 A report published by the Northern Ireland Mixed Marriage Association (NIMMA) stresses that, despite more than one in ten marriages now being mixed, there is still much to do to create greater awareness and acceptance of interchurch marriage.
 The academic study of the work and impact of NIMMA represents the most recent in-depth look at the area of mixed marriage, with all of its connotations for church practice, education, housing and tolerance, to have been undertaken in Ireland.
 It is an accessible and valuable piece of social history which, while documenting the past, lays down guidelines for the future.
 Copies of the report are now available from NIMMA at Bryson House, Bedford Street, Belfast BT2 7FE or by e-mailing email@example.com or telephoning Belfast 90 235444.
 Read more.

 This introductory leaflet provides information on NIMMA, the services it offers and how we can be of help.
 Available through our office.

 This leaflet gives helpful, straightforward advice to couples in or comtemplating a mixed marriage or relationship.
 Download available.

 The leaflet on baptism explains how baptism, often a source of contention involving families, can be addressed within a mixed marriage.
 Download available.

-Other publicatiosn by NIMMA are availabe thorough our Belfast Office.
+Other publications by NIMMA are available by contacting us.
 A small charge is made to cover postage and printing as NIMMA is a small voluntary organisation.
 You can read testimony to our publications in our Newsletters.We also have a wide reference of relevent material available through our web links section.